fbarrento/data-factory/docs/model-integration.md

 The `HasDataFactory` trait allows you to integrate factory functionality directly into your classes, providing a clean and intuitive API.

+This follows the same pattern as Laravel's Eloquent factories (`User::factory()`), but works with any PHP class—not just Eloquent models.

 ## Adding the Trait

 Use the `HasDataFactory` trait on your class and implement the `newFactory()` method: